AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 For **Starter environments and Pro Integration environments**, you may also want to consider [adding a `mount`](../application/properties.md#mounts) for access to a specific directory.
 You would add the mount to your `.magento.app.yaml` file.
 For a list of writable directories, see [Project structure](../project/file-structure.md).
 This mount point only works in those environments.

-For **Pro Staging and Production environments**, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request sFTP access and a mount point for access to the specific `pub/media` folder.
+For **Pro Staging and Production environments**, if you don't currently have SSH access to the environment, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request sFTP access and a mount point for access to the specific folder, e.g., `pub/media`.

+>[!NOTE]
+>For Pro Staging and Production, if the sFTP connection is for a _generic_ user that does **not** need to be [added to the Cloud project](../project/user-access.md), you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) with their **public** key attached. **Never provide your private SSH key.**

 ## SSH tunneling

 You can use SSH tunneling to connect to a service from your local development environment as if the service were local.
 Before tunneling, configure your [SSH](#add-an-ssh-public-key-to-your-account).